 - If it is a dusty or slippery environment, establish a regular mopping or floor-scrubbing schedule.

-- Insure that all pallets and product are properly pushed back into the racking, thereby reducing the chance of a forklift hitting product that is hanging out into the aisle.
+- Verify that all pallets and product are properly pushed back into the racking, thereby reducing the chance of a forklift hitting product that is hanging out into the aisle.